 Specifics of the Deal

-Now Google has used Twitter’s feed before, but they have never had access to it like they do now.
+Now Google has used Twitter’s feed before, but they have never had access to it as they do now.
 They are currently able to access the entire back end and make sure the feed ranks correctly, even ranking individual tweets.
 In the past, Google could have used bots to crawl Twitter and continuously feed into the site and collect information.
 But this would have slowed down Twitter and caused it to suffer performance issues based on bot activity.
 This new agreement allows both sides to benefit and gives Google the ability to correctly rank and find tweets.
 This brings Twitter more traffic and boosts Google’s power to individually rank every tweet, creating value for each tweet over the long term.
 That’s good for businesses who use the Twitter feed to generate sales and connections, so marketers need to pay attention to this change.

 How This Is Important

 We assume that Google should be able to rank each tweet individually based on how relevant they are.
 It will likely give them the same power as a quality score through AdWords would.
 This permits Google to recognize relevant tweets and content more easily, and it gives it the ability to shine a light on the most important and notable discussions happening on Twitter.
 As far as SEO is concerned, it is very reasonable to assume that Twitter posts will hold more value than posts on other pages simply because Google and its search engines will understand them better and be able to rank them more truly.
 This is a new agreement, so it hasn’t been put into place yet.
 Still, we are already seeing the wheels turn on it, and it is only a matter of time before it all takes effect.
-We are expecting a launch of a new set of programming based on this deal with in the next few months.
+We are expecting a launch of a new set of programming based on this deal within the next few months.

 How Social Media Marketers Are Affected